LapisGit/LapisBadge/README.md

 It allows for talking to people to start and continue much faster, and that is especially needed if I go to Undercity.

+Also very much based off of the [HackPad](https://hackpad.hackclub.com) case, it was perfect for this use case, and I was already familiar with it, so why the hell not!

 ## But Lapis, how did you come up with this?!?
 I was scrolling through the Highway site, just as I submitted my HackPad, and I saw the "Hack Badge" idea listed, and I wondered, "what the hell is a hack badge??" so I found the images provided, and holy crap they look cool.
 So I decided, if I'm actually going to be going to Undercity, why not go in style!!